techidaily/site-win11-tips/source/_posts/troubleshooting-windows-license-expiry-warning-in-windows-1011.md

 * **Corrupt Activation Token files:** The **Tokens.dat** file contains the activation information for your Windows installation.
 If this file becomes inaccessible for some reason, you may encounter the “Your Windows license will expire soon” error on Windows.
 ![Your Windows License Will Expire Soon Error on Windows](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/05/your-windows-license-will-expire-soon-error-on-windows.jpg)

- Now that you are aware of the common causes of this error, let's now focus on the potential solutions to resolve it.

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/uzb-0C0xUYA?si=F4MPhdVqyVgx7_8X" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/6nvb0775GOM?si=peBB_Mo_4zcZFuci" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+ Now that you are aware of the common causes of this error, let's now focus on the potential solutions to resolve it.

 ## 1\.
 Apply Some Preliminary Fixes